Patterson (radio series): Episode eight

 A few days later, on the last day of term, Valerie spots Patterson and calls out to him.
 There is evidently still fondness on both sides but Valerie reveals she is leaving to hitch round France over Christmas with Bannerji in tow.
 Patterson wishes them well.
 Mary informs him he has a letter from his wife's solicitor about a legal separation, adding that she didn't open it.
-She's also learned of his weekend away from Amy Spade and Patterson is worried she might have told Misty but she says he probably doesn't care now that he's retiring.
+She's also learned of his weekend away from Amy Spade and Patterson is worried she might have told Misty but she says he probably does not care now that he's retiring.
 Equally surprising is the revelation that Amy has declined to take over.
 The department is in severe difficulties due to the cuts, there are no promotion prospects for anyone, the faculty are at each other's throats, there are Marxist agitators everywhere and the professor is leaving the department in irremediable chaos.
 Misty opines only a fool would take over in those circumstances and for no additional pay whatsoever so he's handing the reins to Patterson.
 To make matters worse, Victor tells him Smithson has organised a sit-in and a motion to overthrow the capitalist system has been passed by a single vote.
 A deputation presents him with a list of non-negotiable demands.
 The Vice-Chancellor vetoes all of them except one: 'Fire Doctor Patterson.'
 Just then, the VC's wife bursts in to announce she is leaving him and running away with her lover, Professor Misty.
 Shortly after, the sit-in is over.
 A new head of department has been appointed and following a re-vote, the original motion defeated after Victor got Amy to switch sides by promising to take her on a Christmas holiday to Corfu.
 Victor also advises Patterson to try and patch things up with his wife.
 As midnight approaches, buoyed by Dutch courage, Patterson determines to follow his guidance.
 To avoid waking the neighbours and the children, Jane lets him in.
 Patterson makes a part flippant/part impassioned speech, displaying a degree of contrition, extolling his wife's virtues and affirming his love for her.
 Initially, Jane is unmoved.
 Cuthbertson comes to give moral support but after Patterson deals with him masterfully, his wife eventually agrees to a reconciliation.
 It is the eve of his 35th birthday.